autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/generic-calibration.md

 ```

 You will show to a manual rqt_reconfigure window,
-we will update calibrations by hand according to the rviz2 results.
+we will update calibrations by hand according to the rviz2 results of sensors.

 - Press `Refresh` button then press `Expand All` button.
 The frames on tutorial_vehicle should like this: